heremaps/maps-api-for-javascript-examples/README.md

 This repository holds a series of JavaScript based examples using the **HERE Maps API for JavaScript**.
 More information about the API can be found on [developer.here.com](https://developer.here.com/javascript-apis/) under the JavaScript APIs section.

+This set of self-contained, use-case based examples is designed to be cloned by developers for their own use.

 > **Note:** In order to get the sample code to work, you **must** replace all instances of `{YOUR_APP_ID}` and `{YOUR_APP_CODE}` within the code and use your own **HERE** credentials.

 > You can obtain a set of credentials from the [Plans Page](https://developer.here.com/plans) on developer.here.com.